How to make video and audio accessible

 - lines next to each other

-Important text and images must have a minimum colour contrast ratio of 3:1.
+- important text and images must have a minimum contrast ratio of 3:1

-The most inclusive and easiest to read colours for non-text content have a minimum contrast ratio of 4.5:1.
+- the easiest to read colours have a minimum contrast ratio of 4.5:1.

-Decorative images or text in brand logos do not need accessible colour contrast.
+- decorative images or logos do not need accessible contrast.

 Checking colour contrast

-There are many free tools you can use to check colour combinations in your content.
+There are free tools you can use to check colour combinations in your content.

 You can use the hex values for different colours, like #FFFFFF to:

-- find colour pallets that are WCAG compliant using the Venngage Accessible Color Palette Generator.
+- find WCAG-compliant colour palettes with the Venngage Accessible Color Palette Generator.

-- better understand how different colours combinations affect different people on the WhoCanUse website.
+- see how colour combinations affect different people WhoCanUse website.

 Flashing images

-- not having more than three flashes a second
+- having no more than three flashes per second

-- keeping flashes small with low colour contrast to other content
+- keeping flashes small and low contrast compared to other content

 - Colour contrast accessibility (Scope for business)